Serving Greater Calgary, Lethbridge, Medicine Hat, Red Deer, Banff1-833-436-1098

 Research about the connection between radon gas and lung cancer has gained more attention in recent years.
 But there's good news: radon levels can be reduced significantly, and Doug Lacey's Basement Systems can help.

 As a member of the National Radon Defense network of radon mitigation experts, Doug Lacey's Basement Systems is a certified and trained radon mitigation expert in Alberta.
-Contact us today for more information about radon testing and our radon reduction services.
+Contact us today for more information about our radon reduction services.

 Radon is a naturally occurring radioactive gas that has become the second-leading cause of lung cancer -- second only to cigarette smoke.